 7. Tangible Assets

 Real estate syndication provides investors with ownership in actual tangible, hard assets.
 These tangible assets continually carry an economic value and their values minimally fluctuate, unlike stocks.
-Gold and silver are other hard assets but they do not provide any type of quarterly return, along with the fact that if you purchased gold in 1980 and held it to today, you would have actually lost money to inflation.
+Gold and silver are other hard assets but they do not provide any type of quarterly return, along with the fact that if you purchased gold in 1980 and held it until today, you would have actually lost money to inflation.

 8. Entirely Passive